 Holes with stops were milled into the plates, an unmounted jewel inserted into the hole, and then the plate metal was rolled over the edges of the jewel, trapping it in place.
 These are not meant to be replaced, and they must be shattered before they can be removed.

-These jewels were mounted in settings and then seated from the inside so they can't fall outward, fabricated with precision to end up flush with the plate surface.
+These jewels were mounted in settings and then seated from the inside so they can't fall outward, and flush with the plate surface.
 Friction keeps the setting tightly in place, so they're easily changed if necessary.
-This is also known as an "interference fit".
+This is also known as an interference fit.

 Unlike friction-fit jewels, these kinds of settings were almost always screwed in from the top side of the plate, though there are several exceptions.
 The settings were carefully milled flush with the plate so they couldn't interfere with the oscillation of the balance wheel on full-plate designs.

-Sometimes called "smokestack" jewels, these settings were made of gold and were again screwed in from the top of the plate.
-The purpose of raised settings was partly for show, but they also did a better job of retaining oil because of their cupped shape, so that it didn't migrate onto the plates, staining them.
+Sometimes called smokestack jewels, these settings were usually made of gold and were again screwed in from the top of the plate.
+The purpose of raised settings was partly for show, but they also did a better job of retaining oil because of their cupped shape so that it didn't migrate onto the plates.

-These are also raised for oil retention but are pressed in from the inside to prevent them from falling out.
+These are also raised for oil retention but are pressed in from the inside.
 They are used for a clean look on only the higher grades and are almost always gold.
 Any cap jewels, which must be installed first, are not a snug fit and are kept in place by the friction-fit hole jewel, which is installed second.

 There are seven gear train components in any American railroad-era watch, no matter the size or model, making for seven jeweling locations.
 The exceptions are 5th pinion designs by Illinois and Aurora, which converted hunting movements to open-face.